RagnarGrootKoerkamp/BAPCtools/doc/validation.md

 ## Answer validation

 BAPCtools allows (in fact, encourages) the validation of the `.ans`-file of each testcase.
-As for input validatio, every program in `answer_validators` is a validator, and all validator must pass.
+As for input validatio, every program in `answer_validators` is a validator, and all validators must pass.
 Answer validators receive the testcase answer file on standard input, as
 ```
-answer_validator /path/to/testcase.in [output_validator_flags] < tc.ans
+answer_validator /path/to/testcase.in [output_validator_flags] < testcase.ans
 ```

 Answer validation can be as simple as checking that standard input contains a single integer (and nothing else).